3StrandTech/Packet-Tracer-Networking/README.md

 <h1> Lessons Learned </h1>

 Valuable exercise.
 It helped me learn the logic regarding routing and switching.
 I especially learned the difference between a layer 2 and layer 3 device because I kept trying to put IP addresses on the switch interfaces.
-Once I did some research and realized that all a switch does is forward Layer 2 frames, connectivity was quickly established between the PCs and the whole concept made sense to me.
+Once I did some research I realized that all a switch does is forward Layer 2 frames and a router actually does IP routing as it is a layer 3 device.
+This realization helped me to quickly establish connectivity between the PCs and the whole concept made sense to me.
 I look forward to expanding this network to greater complexity and functionality as I continue my journey.
 Thanks for investigating this project with me.

 <h1> Tools Used </h1>